crised/server_android/README.md

 This project is about a Server Application plus a Android application.

-For practical purposes the client company will be named ACME.
-ACME is not an IT company so their servers are closed to us for now.
+For practical purposes the client company will be named Deludo.
+Deludo is not an IT company so their servers are closed to us for now.

-Our company is Telematic, so our packages could be named com.telematic.
+Our company is Spark, so our packages could be named com.Spark.

 Our unit of work will be a job assignment.
 Which consist of a back office agent creating an *assignment* for a specific **field agent**.

 Important Relationships:

-* 3 ACME existing applications (we're not allowed to modify this)
+* 3 Deludo existing applications (we're not allowed to modify this)
-* 1 Telematic Server Application.
+* 1 Spark Server Application.
 * Any number of clients connected to Admin Client.
 * 12 android tablets for field agents.
 * Each created Job must be assigned to one specific agent.

-Telematic Server Application
+Spark Server Application
 -----------------

 Server Address: (Right now using AngularJS quickstart)